Frequently Asked Questions

 The matter also stands for making a difference and mattering.
 It’s why our business is so community focused and dedicated to giving back to others whether that be through our yoga scholarship or hosting events that raise money for local nonprofits.

-We’re located in a converted studio in the Chase Park Warehouse in Athens Georgia.
+We have two studios, both in the Chase Park Warehouse in Athens Georgia.
 You can get to the warehouse from either Oneta Street or Tracy Street.

 M3Yoga is the only studio in Athens to offer the original power yoga—Rocket Yoga.
 Founded by Larry Schultz and named by Bob Weir from The Grateful Dead, Rocket Yoga is meant to be fun, challenging, and playful, offering modifications and alternatives for new Ashtanga yogis.